tigersgorawr87/Snapples/README.md

 ﻿# Snapples
-Snapples is Word Association game using user generated snaps of user generated topics.
+Snapples is word association game using user generated snaps of user generated topics.

 Included in this project:
   1. podfile (for installing dependencies)